sankalp18shukla/parallel/README.md

 the core loop works end to end: sign up, get connected with someone in your field, chat to agree on a time, confirm a meeting, and go talk to a stranger you knew nothing about going in.

-this is version one. once this is through review, we're building out a full landing page and taking it from here, this is going to be the coolest thing.
+this is version one. i will move even forward with this.